godot-escoria/escoria-docs/api/ESCMovable.md

 var is_mirrored: bool
 ```

-Wether the current direction animation is flipped
+Whether the current direction animation is flipped

 ### parent